salcido/discogs-enhancer/readme.md

 * Block Sellers
 * Favorite Sellers
-* Compare Suggested Prices
+* Compare suggested prices to listed prices
-* Contextual Menu Searching
+* Contextual menu searching
-* Quick Currency Converter
+* Quick currency conversion
 * Dark Theme (WCAG 2.0 AA compliant)
-* Release Scanner
+* Scan Artist/Label releases for comments
 * Everlasting Collection
 * Everlasting Marketplace
-* Feedback Notifications
+* Buyer/Seller feedback notifications
-* Seller Inventory Ratings
+* Seller inventory ratings
-* Large BAOI Fields
+* Get larger BAOI fields when editing releases
-* Tag Sellers Based on Reputation
+* Tag Sellers based on reputation
-* Filter Marketplace Items By Media Condition
+* Filter Marketplace items by media condition
-* Filter Marketplace Items By Sleeve Condition
+* Filter Marketplace items by sleeve condition
-* Filter Marketplace Items by Shipping Country
+* Filter Marketplace items by shipping country
 * Open release links on the Collection page in new tabs
-* Hide Min, Median, Max Columns on the Collection page
+* Hide Min, Median, Max columns on the Collection page
-* Marketplace Highlights
+* Marketplace Media/Sleeve condition highlights
-* Marketplace Release Ratings
+* See the number of ratings/votes a release received in the Marketplace
-* See release ratings expressed as a percentage
+* See release ratings/votes expressed as a percentage
-* Notes Counter
+* Notes character counter
 * See actual dates an item was added to your Collection/Wantlist
-* See average sale price on the Release page
+* See the average sale price on the Release page
-* Random Item From Collection
+* View a random item from your collection from any page
-* Remove From Wantlist Shortcuts
+* Remove an item from your Wantlist directly from the Marketplace
-* See Release Durations
+* See the total playing time for any release when track times are provided
-* Sort Dialogs and Filters Alphabetically
+* Sort dialog boxes and Marketplace filters alphabetically
-* Text Formatting Shortcuts
+* Easily format comments/reviews using Text Formatting Shortcuts
-* Improve Tracklist Readability
+* Improve Tracklist readability

 ## 📋 Overview
 ![Discogs Enhancer flow overview](https://github.com/salcido/Discogs-Enhancer/blob/master/img/de-flow-overview.jpg "Discogs Enhancer flow overview")